|Name||Score (out of ten)||Check Price|

 The brand with the coolest name has to be, without a doubt, the Armadillo Skin Finger Tape.
 If you need your fingers to have the protection of this ancient mammal, then look no further!

 The armadillo, meaning “little armored one” in Spanish, has a leathery armored shell to protect itself from predators.
-Whilst you’re unlikely to be the predator of a coyote or bear whilst rock climbing (unless you happen to come across these rock climbing bears!), protecting your fingers from sharp rocks is generally a good idea.
+Whilst you’re unlikely to be the predator of a coyote or bear whilst rock climbing, protecting your fingers from sharp rocks is generally a good idea.

 This skin protection tape has a high stick and comes latex and zinc oxide free.
 It is also on the narrower side, measuring in at a 0.3 inch width.
 This means it will come in handy for wrapping around your fingers to cover flappers.
 Armadillo says this specific cut will help reduce finger soreness by tightening the ligaments around your knuckles.